-Barriers to quick intake and referral were modified by the CoC approval of a temporary verbal consent policy for the duration of the COVID-19 pandemic.
-While the policy is in place CE providers can accept verbal consent to share data in HMIS, allowing for households to be prioritized as quickly as possible.
-Providers are required to follow up with households to gather written consent when it is safe to do so.
+VT-500 BoS CoC addressed barriers to quick intake and referral with CoC approval of a modified temporary verbal consent policy for the duration of the COVID pandemic.
+The policy allows CE providers to accept verbal consent to share data in HMIS, allowing for households to be prioritized as quickly as possible.
+CE providers are required to follow up with households to gather written consent when it is safe to do so.

-VT -500 BoS CoC adopted new prioritization for ESG CARES RRH project, which prioritized families with children and then hyper-vulnerable households (65+ and/or chronic health condition) for this resource.
-A case-by-case waiver process related to housing sustainability plans was established for households screening into long-term assistance, reducing barriers for referrals to RRH.
+VT -500 BoS CoC adopted new prioritization for a ESG-CV CARES RRH project, which prioritized families with children and hyper-vulnerable households (65+ and/or chronic health condition) to ensure quick exits out of homelessness.
+A case-by-case waiver process related to housing sustainability plans were established for households screening into long-term assistance, further reducing barriers for CE referrals to RRH.